Officials split on masking children in schools as pediatric hospitals fill up with Covid-19 patients - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Elizabeth Stuart, Lauren Mascarenhas, Jason Hanna, Virginia Langmaid, Rebekah Riess, Christina Maxouris, Rosa Flores, John Couwels and Ray Sanchez contributed to this report.
+CNN’s John Couwels, Rosa Flores, Jason Hanna, Virginia Langmaid, Lauren Mascarenhas, Christina Maxouris, Rebekah Riess, Elizabeth Stuart and Ray Sanchez contributed to this report.

 Comments